-Figure 11-10 - Phase III Plan Impact to NBC Household Affordability of Average Annual Sewer Bills (NBC Phase III CSO Costs Only)
+Figure 11-1 - Phase III Plan Impact to NBC Household Affordability of Average Annual Sewer Bills

 The results of the updated FCA indicate that the Refined Alternative 5 plan for Phase III has improved the financial burden outlook for NBC's rate payers over the original Recommended Plan.
-However, at the completion of construction of Phase IIIA in 2025, the plan is forecasted to be unaffordable for more than one-third (1/3) of NBC's ratepayers (Figures 11-9 and 11-10).
-This is forecasted to remain the case through the completion of Phase IIID in 2041 when necessary spending for investment in member community collection systems is considered (Figure 11-9), while it is forecasted to be unaffordable for slightly fewer than one-third (1/3) of NBC's ratepayers for NBC CSO costs only by 2041 (Figure 11-10).
+However, at the completion of construction of Phase IIIA in 2025, the plan is forecasted to be unaffordable for more than one-third (1/3) of NBC's ratepayers.
+This is forecasted to remain the case through the completion of Phase IIID.